Robust Explainer Recommendation for Time Series Classification: Experiments

-We investigate the effect of masking strategy in determining how one explanation compares to others.
-Specifically, we isolate the evaluation to one masking strategy and compare the effective explanation power with respect to four masking strategies.
-(Figure \ref{fig:ablation-bymasking} \footnote{ Due to limited space, only visualization for datasets with Small Middle salient regions are shown, full visualization is included in the Supplementary Materials}).
-In datasets which are "easier" to classify (i.e. most classifiers get close to 100\% accuracy) such as CAR and NARMA, explanation power does not change with perturbation strategy.
-On the other hand, we observe a larger change in explanation power when data is harder to classify (for example, in SmallMiddle\_GaussianProcess dataset).
-Nevertheless, extreme cases when explanation is Ground Truth (Oracle upper bound of explanation) and Random (lower bound of explanation) generally are the most and least informative informative methods, respectively.
-In the rest of the paper, we will leverage the advantage of having various types of perturbations and present the average explanation power by the four strategies presented in Section \ref{sec:method}.
+Figure \ref{fig:ablation-bymasking-sup} shows the boxplots of Explanation Power for different data perturbation strategies.
+In datasets which are "easier" to classify (i.e., most classifiers get close to 100\% accuracy) such as CAR and NARMA, the Explanation Power does not change with the perturbation strategy.
+On the other hand, we observe a larger change in Explanation Power when data is harder to classify (for example, in GaussianProcess datasets).
+We additionally present plots showing changes of Explanation Power in two extreme cases for the SmallMiddle\_CAR dataset (easy-to-classify) and RareTime\_GaussianProcess dataset (hard-to-classify) when different perturbations are gradually introduced (Figure \ref{fig:ablation-bynoise-sequential}).
+Notably, for the harder dataset RareTime\_GaussianProcess, having more perturbation methods encourages the evaluation results to get closer to the ground truth.
+Specifically, for the Oracle explanation, if only a single perturbation method was used, such as Local Mean or Local Gaussian, the evaluation result would rank the Oracle explanation as the 6\ts{th} best explanation method.
+However, when more perturbations are introduced, the Oracle explanation is evaluated more robustly, placing this method to the top 1 best explanation and better aligned with the ground truth.
+When the explanation is Oracle (upper bound of explanation) and Random (lower bound of explanation), we generally observe that these explanations are the most and least informative informative methods, respectively.